megantillman/magnetizer_vdisp/README.md

 This branch is a version of Magnetizer that utilizes a new module for calculating the galaxy velocity dispersion.
 This self-consistent calculation for velocity dispersion is based off of a semi analytic model described in Krumholz et al. 2018.
 There is no difference to how the user runs the code in this branch apart from not being able to define p_ISM_kappa in the global parameters input file.

+Inclusion of this modification to the main branch of Magnetizer is contingent on more testing to confirm the scientific validity of the results.

 ## Quick install and run guide ##

 Galaxy Magnetizer requires the following libraries to run: